Freeport-McMoRan Inc. (FCX) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Freeport-McMoRan Inc. (FCX) is $45.88, which is $9.98 above the current market price.
-The public float for FCX is 1.42B, and currently, short sellers hold a 1.39% ratio of that floaft.
-The average trading volume of FCX on March 16, 2023 was 12.39M shares.
+The average price estimated by analysts for FCX is $45.88, which is $9.75 above than the current price.
+The public float for FCX is 1.42B, and at present, short sellers hold a 1.39% of that float.
+The average trading volume of FCX on March 20, 2023 was 12.33M shares.

 FCX’s Market Performance

-FCX stock saw a decrease of -9.24% in the past week, with a monthly decline of -17.28% and a quarterly a decrease of -9.29%.
-The volatility ratio for the week is 4.67%, and the volatility levels for the last 30 days are 3.36% for Freeport-McMoRan Inc. (FCX).
-The simple moving average for the last 20 days is -12.65% for FCX stock, with a simple moving average of 1.38% for the last 200 days.
+FCX’s stock has seen a -4.36% decrease for the week, with a -14.37% drop in the past month and a -7.96% fall in the past quarter.
+The volatility ratio for the week is 3.99%, and the volatility levels for the past 30 days are at 3.36% for Freeport-McMoRan Inc. The simple moving average for the last 20 days is -10.30% for FCX stock, with a simple moving average of 3.36% for the last 200 days.

 Analysts’ Opinion of FCX